citusdata/citus_docs/use_cases/multi_tenant.rst

            PARTITION BY a.campaign_id
            ORDER BY a.campaign_id, count(*) desc
          ), count(*) as n_impressions, a.id
-    FROM ads as a,
+    FROM ads as a
-         impressions as i
+    JOIN impressions as i
+      ON i.company_id = a.company_id
+     AND i.ad_id      = a.id
    WHERE a.company_id = 5
-     AND i.company_id = a.company_id
-     AND i.ad_id      = a.id
   GROUP BY a.campaign_id, a.id
   ORDER BY a.campaign_id, n_impressions desc;